-Bruce Wayne dedicated his life and mammoth inheritance to fighting and avenging crime as Batman after being orphaned by an armed mugger.
+Bruce Wayne dedicated his life and monster inheritance to fighting and avenging crime as Batman after being orphaned by an armed mugger.

 Steve Rogers received a super-soldier serum as part of an experimental US Army program that turned him into Captain America.